 We are a “product steward” under Manitoba’s Packaging and Printed Paper Stewardship Regulation.
-This means that every year we provide funds to the province to cover 80% of the cost to manage the waste materials generated in residential communities through empty liquor and beverage containers, packaging materials, and lottery and marketing products.
+This means that every year we provide funds to cover 80% of the cost to support the management of empty liquor and beverage containers, packaging materials and lottery and marketing materials generated in residential communities.

 Energy use reduction

-For the 60 buildings in our portfolio, we closely monitor energy consumption and continually work to improve energy efficiency through renovations, preventive maintenance, and equipment upgrades and optimization such as adding sensors and controls.
+For the 66 buildings in our portfolio, we closely monitor energy consumption and continually work to improve energy efficiency through renovations, preventive maintenance, equipment upgrades and optimization such as adding sensors and controls.

 We’re making strides in reducing our water-related impacts in part through our commitment to integrating sustainable building features into all renovation projects.
-This includes installing low-flow water fixtures in kitchens and washrooms and using Ecologo-certified cleaning products to minimize harm to lakes and rivers.
+This includes installing low-flow water fixtures in kitchens and washrooms and using Ecologo and Green Seal Certified cleaning products to minimize harm to lakes and rivers.

-We have set minimum sustainability requirements for many of commonly purchased goods and services.
-For example, we only serve certified sustainable seafood and Fairtrade certified coffee in our casino restaurants.
-About 25% of the food ingredients our restaurants buy is sourced from Manitoba.
-Our Liquor Marts carry at least 25 Fairtrade certified products.
+In addition, we have set minimum sustainability requirements for many of commonly purchased goods and services.
+For example, we only serve certified sustainable seafood and over 25% of the food ingredients used in our restaurants is locally sourced.

 Energy (GJ/square meters)